 The locomotive completed its last main line trip in March when it hauled the Yorkshireman from Ealing Broadway to York via the Midland Main Line.
 The hoped for trip in Scotland to end its main line activities was cancelled due to the Corvid-19 pandemic.
 The main line certificate expires on 22nd April 2022.

 There was a hope that the locomotive would manage to steam back to the East Lancs Railway before the boiler certificate expired.
-There is also a desire to see the engine running on the East Lancs Railway until 2022.
+There was also a desire to see the engine running on the East Lancs Railway until 2022.